 After reading the Course Syllabus and Student Expectations, the student will complete the related checklist found in the Course Overview.

 Discussion boards are collaborative learning experiences.
 Therefore, the student is required to complete a thread following the instructions below.

 - Each student will make an initial post of at least 300 words in response to the prompt for each forum.

-- In addition, each student will reply to at least 2 posts in each forum.
+- In addition, each student will reply to at least 2 posts in each discussion.
 Each reply must be at least 100 words.
 The replies may be in response to other students' initial posts, or to comments by other students or by the professor on the student's own posts.
-(MLO A and B)
+(CLO A and B)

 The student will complete 8 quizzes in this course.
 Each quiz will cover the video lecture(s) for that week.
 Quizzes will be open-notes and consist of multiple-choice and/or true-false questions.